 - Mode – a feed can be generated either manually or automatically;

-- Store – a corresponding store view;
+- Store – a relevant store view;

 In Conditions, you can create specific conditions with the help of product attributes.